Which Of The Following Statements About The Mean Are True

 2. “If a dataset is symmetric, the mean equals the median.”

 True, but conditionally – In a perfectly symmetric distribution (e.g., a normal distribution, a uniform distribution centered at a point, or any distribution where the left and right halves are mirror images), the mean, median, and mode coincide.
-That said, symmetry is a strict requirement; slight asymmetry will cause the mean and median to diverge.
+Still, symmetry is a strict requirement; slight asymmetry will cause the mean and median to diverge.
 For practical purposes, many nearly symmetric datasets exhibit only a small difference between the two measures, but the statement is only guaranteed when symmetry is exact.

 3. “Adding a constant to every observation increases the mean by the same constant.”